7. Сar accessibility

 7.3.
 From service locations accessibility report and a log file

-The log file in the folder of the results stores all the settings of the run and the time the computations took (Figure 3).
+The log file (Figure 5) in the folder of the results stores all the settings of the run and the computations time and is also presented in a log tab.

-The output contains all the details of a trip to each of the buildings reachable in less than the maximum travel time from the clisest facility.
-The map of the output presents the total travel time form the set of facilities to each of the accessible buildings (Figure 4).
+The CSV file of results contains all the details of a trip to each accessible building (Figure 6).
+The corresponding map presents the total travel time from the set of facilities to each accessible building.

 Attribute | Meaning |